rzmo/mosist/README.md

 Versions of the snippet can be found for either Python or JavaScript.

 ## My Usage
 Used to improve UX through handling misspellings and the likes forgivingly.
-Typically use the levenshtein distance function, called using the result of the mosist function to determine whether it will assume the user's input, or ask again.
+Typically use the levenshtein distance function, called using the result of the mosist function to determine whether it will assume the user's input, or ask again based on a pre-determined threshold value.

 ## License
 MIT License